Christian Yelich: Miami Marlins

 The Miami Marlins selected Yelich in the first round, with the 23rd overall selection, in the 2010 MLB draft.
 Yelich and the Marlins agreed to a $1.7 million signing bonus on August 17, shortly before the deadline to sign 2010 draftees was about to pass.
 Yelich played for the Gulf Coast League Marlins for six games, getting nine hits and seven strikeouts with a batting average of .375 before being advanced to Class-A. He played in six games for the Greensboro Grasshoppers in 2010, batting .348.
-In 2011, he batted .261 with 43 hits, six strikeouts and four home runs.
+In 2011, he batted .261 with 43 hits, six strikeouts, and four home runs.
 Yelich was named the Marlins' Minor League Player of the Year in both 2011 and 2012.

-On July 23, 2013, the Marlins promoted Yelich to the MLB from the Double-A Jacksonville Suns.
+On July 23, 2013, the Marlins promoted Yelich to MLB from the Double-A Jacksonville Suns.

-In the 2014 season, Yelich batted .284 with 31 steals out of the leadoff spot for the Miami Marlins.
+In the 2014 season, Yelich batted .284 with 21 steals out of the leadoff spot for the Miami Marlins.
 He also won a Gold Glove Award in left field, becoming the franchise's youngest ever player and first outfielder to win the award.
 During the season, Yelich set a franchise record for fielding percentage in left field, at .996.
 He served as the final out of Jordan Zimmermann's no-hitter on September 28, 2014, when Steven Souza Jr. made a diving play to save the no-hitter.